hmltn-0/ava-eth-sdk_old/documentation.md

 - LinkedIn: https://www.linkedin.com/company/avaprotocol
 - Github: https://github.com/AvaProtocol/

-# EigenLayer Operator
-- aggregator and telemetry monitoring
-- Operators communicate with aggregators
-  - through gRPC.
-- requests task data from aggregator,
+- Operstors request task data from aggregators
-- it performs condition execution
+- Operators perform condition executions
 - to check whether a task can be triggered
+    - For example, what kinds of conditions?

+- How do I just start using Ava AVS?
+With protobuf, or grpc?

-- The result is sent back to aggregator.
+- The result is sent back to aggregator
-- aggregator will handle book keeping
+- Aggregators handle book-keeping
-- for the off-chain storage,
+- for off-chain storag
--  and on-chain storage.
+- and on-chain storage

-- running an operator will not require
+- running an operator does not require
--  to top-up
+- topping up
 - the operator ECDSA
 - or alias key.

--  Operator
+What is "topping up an ECDSA or alias key"?

+Can individuals run either operators or aggregators with the Ava Protocol / AVS?

--  that is connected to Ava Protocol
+- An operator that is connected to an Ava Protocol aggregator
--  aggregator
--  can also check
--  their operator
--  on our telemetry dashboard
+- can also check their operator on our telemetry dashboard:
--  as below:
-- Testnet(Holesky):
+- Holesky is a test network:
 - https://aggregator-holesky.avaprotocol.org/telemetry
-- Mainnet:
+- This is the main network:
 - https://aggregator.avaprotocol.org/telemetry

-- Automation on Ethereum
 - Ava Protocol automates processes on Ethereum
-- Ava Protocol is hub for cross-chain automation,
+- Ava Protocol is a hub for cross-chain automation,

+How is it cross-chain if it only automates Ethereum?

-- enabling multi-chain apps
-- to schedule and automate
+- enabling multi-chain apps to schedule and automate
-- any EVM-based transaction
-- or smart contract function.
+- any EVM-based transaction or smart contract function.

--  It delivers
+It delivers
 -  trustless
 -  automation
 -   by dedicating